-How moving away from an analog approach is easier than it looks.
+How moving away from an analog approach to board management is easier than it looks.

 In workplaces around the world, the digital revolution is well underway.

-Given it’s easier than ever to go digital, what’s stopping so many from making the switch?
+Given it’s easier than ever to go digital for board management, what’s stopping so many from making the switch?

 Outdated systems are struggling